aangelinsf/component-tester/README.md

 2. Start a Lando container for the project.
 3. Perform a system install using the profile included with the project.
 This enables the modules and imports the configuration; it also imports some content using the [default_content](https://www.drupal.org/project/default_content).
 4. Import the custom blocks with the Structure Sync module's `import blocks` command (ib).
-Enter '1' (Full) when asked.
+Enter '3' (Force) when asked.

 ```
 cd component-tester